Expecting the Unexpected: Creating Ideas for Children’s Stories by Mel Rosenberg - מל רוזנברג - Illustrated by Rotem Omri - Ourboox.com

 In 2006, Dr. Alon Amit and I began to plan an academic course in “Multidisciplinary Creative Thinking”.

-Again, we found that most lecturers concentrate on ‘problem solving’, rather than ‘coming up with new ideas/problems/hypothese/paradigms to solve’.
+Again, we found that most lecturers concentrate on the second ‘problem solving’ stage, rather than the ideation itself, i.e., ‘coming up with new ideas/problems/hypothese/paradigms to solve’.
 So we created our own techniques, including 48create (opposite) which is free and fun to use.

 8